Aller au contenu

 optimizer = optim.SGD(net.parameters(), lr=0.01)

-You have seen how to define a deep learning model, compute loss and make updates to the weights of the network.
-One thing is still missing:
+We have seen how to define a deep learning model, compute loss and make updates to the weights of the network.

 Input Data